joon-wei/my_dotfiles/README.md

 If you are interested in installing Neovim, heres the things I had to do to get it running on Windows: <br /><br />
 First, things to install:
 - Terminal: Good one is Windows Terminal Preview from msft store
-- Shell: Windows powershell (cross platform).
+- Shell: Windows powershell (Powershell Core).

-I used 3 different package managers: Winget, Chocolatey and Scoop.
+I mainly used Scoop to install the packages.
 People like Scoop as it installs apps into a single separate directory.
-As much as I wanted to stick to using Scoop, I realised some things which I needed are only available in certain package managers.
-I should look at optimising this in the future.
+Powershell core can be installed using msi installer if you do not want to go through winget.
+As much as I wanted to stick to using Scoop, I needed chocolatey to workaround an error with treesitter (written below).

 - Choose a Nerd font, download and right click all the files and install it.
 Go to settings in terminal and set to use the nerdfont just downloaded, under appearance
-- Finnally install Neovim and Git<br />
+- Finnally install Git and Neovim <br />

 Other things to install:
 - ripgrep for telescope